Ancient Israel and Judah: Fall of Judah (609–587 BCE)

 The year 587 BCE mark the fall of Judah and the start of the Babylonian captivity.
 Fortified towns in the kingdom's western region, including Lachish and Azekah, were destroyed, and the settlement system throughout the kingdom experienced a widespread collapse.
 In a letter found in Lachish from this period, the writer urgently calls for help, adding that the fire signal from Azekah is no longer visible.
 Nebuchadnezzar's forces deported a large number of Judah's population to Babylon in several waves.
 Only a small portion of the population was left behind to tend the land, and they soon fell under the governance of Babylonian-appointed officials based in Mizpah in Benjamin.
 Some fled to Egypt after Gedaliah, one of these officials, was assassinated.

+Following the Babylonian conquest, Judah's population collapsed from an estimated 110,000 to somewhere between 15,000 and 40,000, with the decline concentrated particularly around Jerusalem.
+Limited settlement persisted in the kingdom's northern and southern regions.
+This drop resulted not only from deportations but also from wartime deaths and executions, famine caused by the disruption of agriculture, and flight from the country.